Power Partitions and Hayman Functions: Asymptotic formula of power partitions

 \section{Asymptotic formula of power partitions}

-We have seen in Theorem \ref{teor:Pk strongly Gaussian} that $P_k$ is strongly Gaussian and thus given the approximation of $m_k$ of Corollary \ref{coro: BD-substitution-meanO(s)} we are ready to apply the version of Hayman's asymptotic formula registered in Theorem \ref{thm:BD-substitution} to obtain the asymptotic formula for partitions into $k$-th powers.
+We have seen in Theorem~\ref{thm:strongGaussianity} that~$P_k$ is strongly Gaussian, and thus, given the approximation of~$m_k$ from Corollary~\ref{cor:mkasympt}, we are ready to apply the version of Hayman's asymptotic formula registered in Theorem~\ref{thm:baezduarte} to obtain the asymptotic formula Hardy-Ramanujan and Wright for partitions into $k$-th powers.